-The Allan Gray Bond Fund's gross yield is the estimated weighted average yield-to-maturity of all underlying interest-bearing instruments as at the last day of the month.
-Actual returns may differ, based on changes in market values, interest rates and market factors during the investment period.
+The Fund's gross yield is the estimated weighted average yield-to-maturity of all underlying interestbearing instruments as at the last day of the month.
+The one-year TER is deducted from the gross yield to derive a yield net of fund expenses.
+Actual returns may differ based on changes in market values, interest rates and market factors during the investment period.